Skip to Content

 Links are the core abstraction in the Connect Service — a lightweight intent to connect a user’s account.

-A link represents a request to perform a specific operation on a user’s account with a specific integration.
+A link represents a request to perform one or more operations on a user’s account with a specific integration.
 Inspired by Plaid’s link_token pattern, links are cheap to create and only spawn sessions when claimed.

 Lifecycle